ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 values of `n`.)

 ## Looping Over Strings
-The `String` module also contains many dozens of useful string-related functions, and some of them are concerned with looping over strings.
+The `String` module also contains dozens of useful string-related functions, and some of them are concerned with looping over strings.

 `String.copy` copies a string, like `strdup`.
 There is also a `String.iter`